can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 And it's done.

-Another usecase can be found in markdown handling that I did.
-What I wanted to do was to write file with links pointing to the local files and translate them to the real urls on the markdown compilation phase.
+Another use case can be found in markdown handling that I did.
+What I wanted to do was to write a file with links pointing to the local files and translate them to the real urls on the markdown compilation phase.

 ```common_lisp